jm1021/churchofjesuschrist/_posts/2024-05-05-king-benjamin.md

 - I try to increase my Slope through covenants.
   - People of King Benamin's days "O have mercy, and apply the atoning blood of Christ that we may receive forgiveness of our sins, and our hearts may be purified; for we believe in Jesus Christ, the Son of God, ..."
   - For me, I sometimes wonder about my growth as a human.
-But, when I serve my fellow beings and look forward to my next ordinance, ie Sacrament, It helps me with my belief in Jesus and his cleansing power.
-It makes a big difference in my outlook and progression, my personal view is that my stock feels like it is on the rise.
+But, when I serve my fellow beings and look forward to my next ordinance, ie Sacrament.
+Each spiritual act helps me with my belief in Jesus and his cleansing power.
+When I yoke to Jesus, it makes me believe that my current and eternal stock is on the rise.